 Numbers Don't Lie

-So I fell in love.
+I fell in love with math.
 You can put numbers next to each other, on top of each other, rearrange them where they should and shouldn't go.
 You can play with them and they can build anything, explain anything.
-They are tools for creation.
+Numbers are tools for creation.

 Math in Foreign Languages

-When I lived in Germany at the age of 13, I had entered with the confidence in my ability to understand numbers.
-When I first moved there, all I knew was that I could count to 10 and a had soft spot for sauerkraut, but my vocabulary was incredibly limited.
-I was studying at a German-speaking school!
+When I lived in Germany at the age of 13, I had little confidence in my ability to understand numbers.
+When I first moved there, all I knew is that I could count to 10 and a had soft spot for sauerkraut, but my vocabulary was incredibly limited.
+I was studying at a German-speaking school.
 I left the country flabbergasted at my inability to do math in the context of another language.

-Written language is a confusing web of inflections and emotions with the power to flatter and defend.
+Written language is a confusing web of inflections and emotions with the power to both flatter and defend.
 And this foreign language was so outlandish to me that I could not understand the practical context of numbers when presented in scenarios explained in German.
-To keep my sanity, which was dismayed by my inability to communicate even in the universal language of numbers, I needed to find another language rooted in systems of intervals to be creative with.
+To keep my sanity, I needed to find another language rooted in systems of intervals to be creative with.